diogo-aos/CarND-MPC-Project/README.md

 Adding the system latency to the simulation made the controller obsolete to the new conditions.
 Right from the start, the car started wobbling around the lane center, until it went off-road.
 This meant that the tuning had to start from the beginning, but now a greater intuition on the effect of the different components informed the process.

 The rationale for the changed made was similar to that of the last section.
 The model latency started as the same as the system latency.
 However, the computation latency was characterized to vary around the 50 ms, so a final model latency of 150 ms was used.
 A video of the car driving around the track with the system latency on can be seen [here](https://youtu.be/jT4TBK5YpJ0).

+The reference speed was set to 90 mph.
+This speed is never attained, as the top speed is 87 mph on the portion of the track with very low curvature and as low as 40 mph on the curves.

 The final parameters can be seen below.

 ```